andyml123/andyml123.github.io/get-well-prayers.md

 <div class="prayers">
 Dear God,

-Dispel my fear.
+<p>Dispel my fear.
 End my anxiety.
 Wipe worry from my mind.
 May the one I care about find good health and complete recovery.
 Make known the healing power of Your hands.
 Give comfort and shelter beneath Your wings.
-Grant restorative sleep tonight and safe passage to tomorrow.
+Grant restorative sleep tonight and safe passage to tomorrow.</p>

 Amen
 </div>